Helazhary/15PuzzleGame/readMe.txt

 $ Simple restart option from winning screen

-$ Option to test a board that is 2 steps away from completion
+$ Option to test a board that is 1 step away from completion
 	- Access by typing "TESTER" in place of coordinates anytime

 --------------------------------------------------------------------------------------------